-> Gross-motor – by being able to reach, crawl, walk, run, climb, jump, throw, catch, & balance when playing
+> Gross-motor – by being able to balance, catch, climb, crawl, jump, reach, run, throw, walk…. when playing

 d.
 SOCIO-EMOTIONAL Skills

-> Social – Play helps build relationships. which they master by learning to follow directions, cooperate, take turns, share & obey the rules.
-It’s one way children learn about & practice living in their world & culture
+> Social – Play helps build relationships, which children master by learning to follow directions, cooperate, take turns, share & obey the rules.
+It’s one way they learn about & practice living in their world & culture

-> Emotional – spending time with safe adults, siblings & other children helps them learning about emotions – how to identify & manage them, as well as recognize & appreciate the feelings of others.
-It also helps children manage & cope feelings when upsetting things that happen
+> Emotional – spending time with safe adults, siblings & other children helps children learn about emotions – how to identify & manage them, as well as recognize & appreciate the feelings of others.
+It also helps them manage & cope with emotions when upsetting things happen

 Social & Mental Disorders Increase as Play Decreases